RyanMatlock/LaTeX-dtx-templates/README.md

-# Model dtx files for LaTeX package and class writers
+## Model dtx files for LaTeX package and class writers

-## Basic description
 `demopkg.dtx` and `democls.dtx` are based on [Joseph Wright's model `dtx` file](http://www.texdev.net/2009/10/06/a-model-dtx-file/) with some modifications made to suit my tastes.
 In particular, I find it helpful to